Attribute Requirement Levels for Semantic Conventions

-The requirement level for attribute is defined by semantic conventions depending on attribute availability across instrumented entities, performance, security, and other factors.
-When defining requirement levels, semantic conventions MUST take into account signal-specific requirements.
+The requirement level for an attribute is specified by semantic conventions depending on attribute availability across instrumented entities, performance, security, and other factors.
+When specifying requirement levels, a semantic convention MUST take into account signal-specific requirements.

 For example, Metric attributes that may have high cardinality can only be defined with

 All instrumentations MUST populate the attribute.
-Semantic convention defining a Required attribute expects that an absolute majority of instrumentation libraries and applications are able to efficiently retrieve and populate it, can ensure cardinality, security, and other requirements specific to signal defined by the convention.
+A semantic convention defining a Required attribute expects an absolute majority of instrumentation libraries and applications are able to efficiently retrieve and populate it, and can additionally meet requirements for cardinality, security, and any others specific to the signal defined by the convention.

-Note: Consumers of telemetry can detect if telemetry item follows a specific semantic convention by checking the presence of a
+Note: Consumers of telemetry can detect if a telemetry item follows a specific semantic convention by checking for the presence of a

 db.system attribute on a span can be used as an indication that the span follows database semantics.

-All instrumentations MUST add the attribute when given condition is satisfied.
-Semantic convention of a
+All instrumentations MUST populate the attribute when the given condition is satisfied.
+The semantic convention of a

-Conditionally Required level of an attribute MUST clarify the condition under which the attribute is expected to be populated.
+Conditionally Required attribute MUST clarify the condition under which the attribute is to be populated.

-http.route is an example of a conditionally required attribute to be populated when instrumented HTTP framework provides route information for the instrumented request.
+http.route is an example of a conditionally required attribute that is populated when the instrumented HTTP framework provides route information for the instrumented request.
 Some low-level HTTP server implementations do not support routing and corresponding instrumentations can’t populate the attribute.

-Conditionally Required attribute is not satisfied and there is no requirement to populate attribute, semantic conventions MAY provide special instructions on how to handle it.
+Conditionally Required attribute’s condition is not satisfied, and there is no requirement to populate the attribute, semantic conventions MAY provide special instructions on how to handle it.
 If no instructions are given and if instrumentation can populate the attribute, instrumentation SHOULD use the

-Conditionally Required by Database convention when available.
-When only
+Conditionally Required by the Database convention when available.
+When

-net.peer.ip is available, instrumentation can do a DNS lookup, cache and populate
+network.peer.address is available instead, instrumentation can do a DNS lookup, cache and populate

-net.peer.name but only if user explicitly enables instrumentation to do so, considering performance issues the DNS lookup introduces.
+server.address, but only if the user explicitly enables the instrumentation to do so, considering the performance issues that DNS lookups introduce.

 Instrumentations SHOULD add the attribute by default if it’s readily available and can be efficiently populated.
 Instrumentations MAY offer a configuration option to disable Recommended attributes.